What is Hot Yoga?

 Common Yoga Practices in Heat

-- Bikram Yoga: Features a set sequence of 26 postures and two breathing exercises in a 90-minute session.
+- Bikram Yoga: A fixed 90-minute sequence of 26 poses and 2 breathing exercises.

-- Yin Yoga: Targets deep connective tissues with prolonged holds in a gentler heat setting.
+- Yin Yoga: Long-held poses targeting connective tissues, often in a mild heat setting.

 Hot Yoga Suitability